When I reflect on the first few weeks of breastfeeding my son, I often wince with regret.

 "Their discomfort is their problem."

-But the protections of the law and encouraging words from charities don’t help individual women feeding in difficult circumstances.
+And we completely agree.
+But, the protections of the law and encouraging words from charities don’t help individual women feeding in difficult circumstances.
+We need more change.

-Research by Swansea University in 2018 revealed that 40% of women who stopped breastfeeding after six weeks did so because they experienced discouragement, judgement and shaming when out in public.
+Research by Swansea University in 2018 revealed that 40% of women who stopped breastfeeding after 6 weeks did so because they experienced discouragement, judgement and shaming when out in public .

 Online I saw images of amazing women: out and proud, feeding publicly, eating a meal and socialising with friends.
 I wondered: Why should I hide this natural act?

-In most public spaces in the UK the only place you can feed with a locking door is the toilet.
+In most public spaces in the UK, the only place you can feed with a door that locks is the toilet.
 Often, I had no choice but to battle through public breastfeeds.

 Ultimately, like every choice about a woman's body, it is down to the individual to choose what they are comfortable with.
 But the options have to be available.